airaperez/Portfolio-Projects/Animal Shelter Intakes and Outcomes/README.md

 ![Figure_16](https://github.com/airaperez/Portfolio-Projects/assets/110292677/513f03dd-8b69-48ea-90a4-048304f01da3)

-Across all animal groups, except livestock, there is an evident trend in the number of sick animals taken in the shelter, increasing by the middle of the year and decreasing by the end.
+Across all animal groups, except livestock, there is an evident trend in the number of sick animals taken to the shelter, increasing by the middle of the year and decreasing by the end.
 Notably, not much sick livestock were taken to the shelter throughout the years, with the exception of a few instances during 2020, 2022, and 2023.

 #### Monthly sick animal intakes